 Update the preferences for each of your lists with the URL for the Unsubscribe Page you’ve already created.
-Make sure update this unsubscribe page for all lists you will be sending to, so they reach your new page if they click “Unsubscribe.”
+Make sure to update this unsubscribe page for all lists you will be sending to, so they reach your new page if they click “Unsubscribe.”

 After lists are created, and the unsubscribe URL is edited, create a form that allows people to select what communications they would like to receive.
-Note: for this method to work, you will need to select an Inline Form, as shown below.
+Note: For this method to work, you will need to select an Inline Form, as shown below.

 Additionally, select “Action: Subscribe to List” for all of your customer-facing list names; this is a requirement.
 Any list you would like someone to subscribe to will be added to the form as an action.

 When editing your form, select “List Selector” from the list of Standard Fields.
 The List Selector will automatically pull all lists that were added when you created the form.

 NOTE: We highly suggest turning OFF the double-opt-in feature when creating this form.
 If you leave double opt-in turned on, contacts will receive a confirmation email for each list they select, and that could potentially scare off someone who has just unsubscribed and updated their preferences.
 When editing your form, go to “Options” and click on the gear icon next to any list.
 Toggle the “Opt-in Confirmation” to “Off.”
 Selecting “Off” for ANY list will change ALL list settings to “Off,” as seen in the image below:

 After your form is ready to go, click “Integrate” to get the embed code for your unsubscribe page.

 Simply update your unsubscribe page with the form embed code, and publish.

 Advanced Tip: If you’d like to include your contact’s email address in the form ahead of time, so they don’t have to type it in again on your form, you can add this bit of code to the end of your unsubscribe URL: http://www.example/com/unsubscribe/?email=%EMAIL%